Center for Food Safety: Sugar beets

-In 2009–2010, the United States District Court for the Northern District of California has been considering the case involving the planting of genetically modified sugar beets.
-This case involves Monsanto's breed of pesticide-resistant sugar beets.
-This lawsuit was also organised by Center for Food Safety.
+In 2009–2010, the United States District Court for the Northern District of California was considering a case involving the planting of genetically modified sugar beets.
+The case involved Monsanto's breed of pesticide-resistant sugar beets.
+The lawsuit was also organized by Center for Food Safety.

 Earlier in 2010, Judge Jeffrey S. White allowed the planting of GM sugar beets to continue, but he also warned that this may be blocked in the future while an environmental review was taking place.
 Finally, on 13 August 2010, Judge White ordered the halt to the planting of the genetically modified sugar beets in the US.
 He indicated that "the Agriculture Department had not adequately assessed the environmental consequences before approving them for commercial cultivation".
 This decision was reversed in 2011, with the appellate court citing studies that indicated that there was no molecular difference between sugar produced by the GMO and non-GMO variants of sugar beets.

-The herbicide and pesticide chemical arms race

-In a 2012 article on the Huffington Post blog, Kimbrell noted that Monsanto developed soy, corn and cotton resistant to 2,4-D which would cause a switch in herbicide usage towards more 2,4-D.

-These developments have been made to combat newly resistant weeds and insects, immune to developed pesticides and herbicides, which became "a problem needing national attention" according to a National Academy of Sciences committee.

-Kimbrell's most alarming claim is that according to some, the reliance on this non-diverse type of grain, may be "a threat to global food production".

-One month later, the Environmental Protection Agency (EPA) decided to reaffirm its denial of the petition, and to allow continued usage of these chemicals, and in 2014 the US Department of Agriculture (USDA) gave a green light to allow the seeds to be used.
+Iowa Skipper Butterfly

+In March 2023, the organization petitioned federal agencies to list the Iowa Skipper Butterfly as an endangered species due to agriculture, commercial pesticide spraying, climate change, and invasive species.
+After several delayed deadlines, the organization filed a notice of intent to sue.

 Criticism

-The Center for Global Food Issues (CGFI), a pro genetically-engineered food organisation, claims that in one case, Kimbrell was said to have released a baseless food poisoning scare in The Wall Street Journal, following a request to exempt Monsanto from recalling of CANOLA oil from seed with a not yet US approved gene, (although approved in Canada) found in small quantities in their oil, after deciding to concentrate on a different gene that had similar results.
+The Center for Global Food Issues (CGFI), claims that in one case, Kimbrell was said to have released a baseless food poisoning scare in The Wall Street Journal, following a request to exempt Monsanto from recalling of canola oil from seed with a not yet US approved gene, (although approved in Canada) found in small quantities in their oil, after deciding to concentrate on a different gene that had similar results.